Nicolas-Saade/CIFAR-10-Challenge/README.md

 ### Loading pr-trained weights and model
 To avoid problems when loading the model load the configuration on an A100 GPU or a T4 GPU.
 Also it is needed to define a configuration when instantiating a model.
 The first cell in the subsection "Best Model after HPO" is an example of the parameters and can be used as a configuration.

-The weights for the CNN are in the file `CNN.pth`
+The weights for the CNN are in the file `CNN_Weights.pth`

 ## Task 2 - Ensemble